Welcome To CEC A Family Medicine Doctor in Uniondale that Accepts Medicaid

 While many people attribute illness with having unmissable symptoms, this is not always the case.
 For many people, symptoms for dangerous illnesses/conditions may lay dormant for weeks or months before presenting themselves.
 By the time of their arrival, treatment will be more difficult than it would have been if caught earlier.
 That is why you must always focus on scheduling and attending routine medical exams.
 By doing so, our doctors can catch ailments before they reach a serious state.
 Early detection allows our doctors to offer swift treatment, and provide advice on making changes to your lifestyle that prevents illnesses from reoccurring.

 When you’re dealing with an issue affecting your brain or nervous system, receiving a proper diagnosis goes a long way in finding the treatment needed to recover fully.
-At the Charles Evans Center, Family Medicine Doctor in Uniondale that Accepts Medicaid our neurologist works with patients to find the right treatment plan for them.
+At the CEC Health Center, Family Medicine Doctor in Uniondale that Accepts Medicaid our neurologist works with patients to find the right treatment plan for them.
 In addition to the previously mentioned conditions, other ailments our neurologist may be able to diagnose and create a treatment plan for can include some of the following:

 - Brain aneurysms.